SysBioInra/RBApy/README.rst

 these helper files and rerun the script to obtain more relevant output (see instructions below).

-If rbapy was installed properly, there also exists command-line interface called by:
+If rbapy has been installed properly, there also exists command-line interface called by:

 ```
 generate-rba-model path/to/params.in
 ```

-Once the RBA model was generated, you can solve it using:
+Once the RBA model has been generated, you can solve it using:

 ```